How computer savvy do I need to be to learn online?

 Isn't myNipissing connected to/the same as Blackboard?

 The two systems can be accessed using the same login credentials.
 However, the act of signing up for a course online will not give instant access to the Blackboard course shell.
 Students are enrolled in their Blackboard course shell roughly 48 hours before the official course start date.

-If you have problems getting into your myNipissing account, please contact the University Technology Services (UTS) team by email at firstname.lastname@example.org or by phone at 705-474-3450 ext.
-4342.
+If you have problems getting into your myNipissing account, please contact the University Technology Services (UTS) team by creating your own ticket at helpdesk.nipissingu.ca or via email at firstname.lastname@example.org.

 Who can help me with my Nipissing student e-mail?